Posts Tagged ‘prweek top 150’

 The question this poses is which of these groups are best placed for this year?

 Have those that have gone for staff growth acquired the cream, and those with the most marketable skills, and so will be best placed to weather the storm?
+Have those that have gone for maintenance taken the right route as their teams and their client relationships may therefore be the most stable?

 Or have those that have gone for an early reduction in headcount made the right call by reducing their cost bases before the recession bit the hardest?